 are $(\X,\B(\overline{\R}))$-measurable.
 Hence, $D=\{x\in X: g^{+}(x)\wedge g^{-}(x)<\infty\}\in \X$.
 On this set, $g(x)=g^{+}(x)-g^{-}(x)$, which is $(\X|_D,\B(\overline{\R}))$-measurable. \end{proof}

-For a topological space $Y$, equipped with the Borel $\sigma$-algebra, we endow $\P(Y)$ with the topology of weak convergence, i.e., the coarsest topology that makes the map $\mu\mapsto \int f\, d\mu$ continuous for any bounded and continuous function $f$.
+Given a topological space $Y$, we endow the set of all probability measures $\P(Y)$ on $(Y,\B(Y))$ with the topology of weak convergence, i.e., the coarsest topology that makes the map $\mu\mapsto \int f\, d\mu$ continuous for any bounded and continuous function $f$.

 \begin{lemma} Let $(X,\X)$ be a measurable space and let $Y$ be a metrizable space.
 Suppose further that $f: X \times Y \to \R$ is $(\X\otimes \B(Y))$-measurable.
 Define the map $g: D \to \overline{\R}$ by